Unit testing: Reduced cost

-Unit testing finds problems early in the development cycle.
-This includes both bugs in the programmer's implementation and flaws or missing parts of the specification for the unit.
-The process of writing a thorough set of tests forces the author to think through inputs, outputs, and error conditions, and thus more crisply define the unit's desired behavior.
 The cost of finding a bug before coding begins or when the code is first written is considerably lower than the cost of detecting, identifying, and correcting the bug later.
 Bugs in released code may also cause costly problems for the end-users of the software.
 Code can be impossible or difficult to unit test if poorly written, thus unit testing can force developers to structure functions and objects in better ways.